 Reports confirmed another case in South Korea and further cases in Guangdong and Beijing.
 Hence, the rate at which the disease spreads has left healthcare researchers and professionals to worry about the capacity of the virus to travel quickly outside of China and across megacities.

-Current publicized cases in Wuhan has been tagged conservative as well.
+The initial publicized cases in Wuhan has been tagged conservative as well.
 According to a report published by the infectious disease research center of Imperial College London, the number of initial infections within the city alone should be in the range of 1700 cases.
 Note that the researchers ran running a statistical analysis and extrapolation from the presence of overseas cases

-The specific disease arising from SARS-CoV-2 infection was earlier called 2019-nCoV Acute Respiratory Disease, or 2019-nCoV ARD.
+The specific disease arising from SARS-CoV-2 infection was generally called 2019-nCoV Acute Respiratory Disease, or 2019-nCoV ARD.
 However, on 11 February 2020, WHO officially named the associated disease as coronavirus disease 2019 or COVID-2019.

 FURTHER READINGS AND REFERENCES